DiogoAADCosta/python-engineering-evolution/002_dynamic_pricing_engine/exercise_4/README.md

 - systems can become configurable through external rule structures
 - conditions and actions can operate independently

-Another important realization from this exercise was the structural similarity with the rule-processing architecture used in the Guitar Diagnostic System.
+Another important realization was the structural similarity with the rule-processing architecture used in the Guitar Diagnostic System.

 Both systems rely on:
 - conditional evaluation
 - contextual actions
 - configurable execution flows

-This exercise helped reinforce the idea that the same architectural patterns can emerge naturally across completely different domains.
+This exercise reinforced the idea that similar architectural patterns can naturally emerge across completely different domains.

 Related project:
 [Guitar Diagnostic System](https://github.com/DiogoAADCosta/guitar-diagnostic-system)